docker/docs/enterprise/upgrade.md

 If you have workloads running as containers as opposed to swarm services, make sure they are configured with a [restart policy](/engine/admin/start-containers-automatically/).
-This will make sure your containers are started automatically after the upgrade.
+This ensures that your containers are started automatically after the upgrade.

 To ensure that workloads running as Swarm services have no downtime, you need to: